aathika95/Synchronizer-Tokens/README.md

 3) Start the apache server
 	command : service apache2 start

-4)Go to the web browser and type localhost:html
+4) Go to the web browser and type localhost:html

-then the projects would be displayed in the browser itself.
+   Then the projects would be displayed in the browser itself.

 5) Run the project
 	Default username = abc